Terreii/use-pouchdb/docs/api/use-view.md

 ## Example Usage

-`useQuery` is for more more complex secondary indexes and statistics.
+`useView` is for more more complex secondary indexes and statistics.

 ### Find by tags

-If you use a tag system and want to list all documents with this tag, then use `useQuery`.
+If you use a tag system and want to list all documents with this tag, then use `useView`.

 ```javascript
 var designDoc = {